Dental Career

 What Makes CDP Different?

-Considering starting your dental career by signing on as an associate with a DSO?
-Or, if you already own a practice but feel like administrative overwhelm is holding you back, we have some advice.
-Be sure you find a DSO that can meet you where you are, and whose culture aligns with yours.
+If you are considering starting your dental career by signing on as an associate with a DSO, or if you already own a practice but feel like administrative overwhelm is holding you back, we have some advice.
+Be sure you find a DSO that can meet you where you are.
+Ensure the DSO’s culture of values aligns with yours.

-Fostering a positive clinical environment is key to maintaining an energized team that can provide the best care to patients.
-That’s why we follow core concepts like compassion and respect in the workplace.
-By cultivating a positive culture in our practices, we provide enriching, satisfying career growth for our doctors and support staff.
+Fostering a positive clinical environment is critical to maintaining an energized team that can provide the best care to patients.
+That’s why we adhere to core concepts like compassion and respect in the workplace.
+By cultivating a positive culture in our practices, we provide enriching, satisfying career progress for our doctors and support staff.

 Download our Free Guide to Choosing Your Dental Career!
 Download Now

-One key benefit of joining a support team like ours is that we can help you achieve better work-life balance.
-When dentists choose to go it alone, most find that it can be difficult to balance the demands of their business with the needs of their families and private lives.
+One key benefit of joining a support team like ours is that we can help you achieve a better work-life balance.
+When dentists choose to go it alone, most find it challenging to balance the demands of business ownership with the needs of their families and private lives.
 Many find that they can never truly leave work.
-Even when they’re on vacation or trying to enjoy their weekend, they’re constantly worrying about their business.
-After all, their livelihood depends on the ongoing success of their business, and the entire practice hinges on them.
+Even when they’re on vacation or trying to enjoy their weekend, they constantly worry about their business.
+After all, their livelihood depends on the ongoing success of their business and the entire practice hinges on them.

-CDP doctors, on the other hand, find they’re better able to leave work at work and achieve better work-life balance.
-They don’t have to constantly fret over the details of insurance payout protocols or properly filing biohazardous waste disposal paperwork.
-Healthy balance will benefit your mental health, give you the energy your patients deserve, and the attention your family needs.
+On the other hand, CDP doctors find they can leave work at work and achieve a better work-life balance.
+They don’t have to constantly fret over the details of insurance payout protocols or properly file their biohazardous waste disposal paperwork.
+A healthy balance will benefit your mental health, give you the energy your patients deserve, and the attention your family needs.

 You Don’t Have to Go It Alone

 Dentistry can be a lonely, demanding venture.
 However, it can also be one of the most rewarding careers in the world.
-It all comes down to how you choose to practice and whether you decide to delegate when appropriate.
+Ultimately, it all comes down to how you choose to practice and whether you decide to delegate when appropriate.
 You do not have to do this alone.
-To learn more about how Community Dental Partners can help you achieve a fulfilling career, download the Guide to Choosing Your Dental Career.
+For more information on how Community Dental Partners can help you achieve a fulfilling and enjoyable career, download the Guide to Choosing Your Dental Career.

 Emmet Scott

 Emmet Scott is not a dentist.
-But he is a dental industry disrupter, entrepreneur, and co-founder of Community Dental partners(CDP), including its widely popular Smile Magic family Dental brand,
+But he is a dental industry disrupter, entrepreneur, and co-founder of Community Dental Partners, including its widely popular Smile Magic family dental brand.

-Emmet’s work in the dental industry began in 2010 with his first dental brainchild, Smile Magic, which delivers a Disney-like experience to the families the offices serve, complete with storybook themes, gold coins, a movie theatre, and lobby play gym.
+Emmet’s work in the dental industry began in 2010 with his first dental brainchild, Smile Magic, which delivers a Disney-like experience to the families the offices serve.
+Each practice has storybook themes, gold coins, a movie theatre, and a lobby play gym.

-In 2012, Emmet co-founded Community Dental Partners.
-A dental support organization that allows dental partner practices to use their proven business resources, support, and experience to run and scale their own companies successfully.
+In 2012, Emmet co-founded CDP, a dental support organization allowing dental partner practices to use their proven business resources, support, and experience to run and scale their own companies successfully.
 This parent company now supports its original Smile Magic brand and over 70 other additional dental partner practices and is regularly expanding.

 An engaging and celebrated leader, Emmet is dedicated to changing the way the dental industry runs from the inside out.
-He is widely respected by his peers and serves as the newly elected President of the Association of Dental Support Organizations.
-Emmet is also the host of the DSO Secrets podcast focused on the group dental industry he serves.
+He is widely respected by his peers and serves as the President of the Association of Dental Support Organization.
+Emmet also hosts the DEO's Growth Secrets podcast focused on the group dental industry he serves.

 Suggested Posts